 - Looking for those authentic Italian villages?
 Check out my list of 11 less known Italian towns to add to your list of places to see next in Italy.

-- Taste great food and explore red streets in 2 days in Bologna.
+- Taste great food and explore red streets in one or 2 days in Bologna.

 - How many days in Venice?
 That’s the question you might ask yourself and I got you covered.
 Together with all the best attractions to include on your list.